Ladysnake/Cardinal-Components-API/README.md

 ## **The CCA Maven is moving!**

 **As Jfrog is ending their free service for OSS projects, we have to move the maven repository before the 1st of July 2023.
-We will be updating this page as soon as the new maven is operational - you will then have to update your buildscripts with the new URL.**
+See below for the new maven instructions - you will have to update your buildscripts with the new URL before the cutoff date to avoid dependency resolution failures.**

 # ![Cardinal Components API](banner.svg)
 A components API for Quilt and Fabric that is easy, modular, and extremely fast.